NikhilBagwe/Learn-React/03 - Lets code.md

 - Another way to add CSS is to give the JSX element a className and write CSS inside 'index.css' file.

+## Config Driven UI (System Design) :

+- The whole UI of the website is driven by the configs send from the backend API.
+- Lets take example of Swiggy.
+It may have different offers running in different cities.
+But it cannot have different website for each city.
+- So here we control the UI of the single website using the config, and display it differently to the user based on its location.